Courtesy Stereophile magazine.

 Just because they make little plaster busts of a composer doesn’t mean that you have to like him (has anybody ever made plaster busts of female composers?), and it does not mean that you might not end up liking the Japanese composer Takemitsu more than you actually like Beethoven.

 I have spent decades pushing back against the implicit notion that the riches of our culture are only for the economically rich.
-An “appreciation” of classical music that, in reality, only reflects that a smattering of purported knowledge can pass as a marker of higher social class, is, in my estimation, worse than no exposure at all.
+An “appreciation” of classical music that, in reality, only reflects the fact that a smattering of purported knowledge can pass as a marker of higher social class, is, in my estimation, worse than no exposure at all.
 So, here goes:

 Problems arise, however, when people take their own lists (or that of some authority; eg, a writer for the New York Times‘ list of “Top 10 Classical Composers”) as establishing an absolute ranking rather than a personal preference.
 Just what does it mean to say that Beethoven is the “greatest” composer, ever?
 (It probably means only that anyone who says such a thing didn’t get the memo that “Mahler is the new Beethoven.”)
 Without a rigorous definition of greatest, people might as well save a lot of time and effort by just getting drunk and yelling at each other.